Python Exceptions Handling

 What is Exception?

-An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.
-In general, when a Python script encounters a situation that it can't cope with, it raises an exception.
+An exception is an event, which occurs during the execution of a program that disrupts the normal flow of the program's instructions.
+In general, when a Python script encounters a situation that it cannot cope with, it raises an exception.
 An exception is a Python object that represents an error.

-When a Python script raises an exception, it must either handle the exception immediately otherwise it would terminate and come out.
+When a Python script raises an exception, it must either handle the exception immediately otherwise it terminates and quits.

 If you have some suspicious code that may raise an exception, you can defend your program by placing the suspicious code in a try: block.
 After the try: block, include an except: statement, followed by a block of code which handles the problem as elegantly as possible.